 If you’re using a Mac, the built-in Time Machine does a good job of managing hard drive backups automatically.
 If you only want to copy photos, documents, and music to online storage, iCloud may fit your needs — you get 5GB of space for free and can easily buy more.

 If you’ve decided not to carry a laptop on your trip, backing data requires a slightly different approach.
 The first challenge is copying photos from your camera to a smartphone or tablet — here’s how to do it for both Android and Apple devices, as long as you’ve got enough storage.

 Once you’ve transferred your photos, it’s time to back them up to a different device.
-There are different ways to do this, but the easiest option is to buy a wireless hard drive (something like the Seagate Wireless Plus) that creates its own hotspot, then use the app it comes with to copy files backward and forward.
+There are different ways to do this, but the easiest option is to buy an external hard drive that creates its own hotspot, then use the app it comes with to copy files backward and forward.
 Added bonus: this is also a great way of carrying around a large movie or music collection without filling up your smartphone or tablet.

 Always use a PIN Code or Password